 Making DI Water at Home

 Deionisation systems for home use are readily available.
-Some are designed for specific applications such as cleaning (e.g. automobiles) or for aquariums.
-The simplest of these systems will typically use two chambers filled with the positive and negative charged resins which are responsible for the deionisation process.
-The output water contains far lower levels of dissolved minerals which can otherwise result in noticeable spots when cleaning an automobile.
+Some are designed for specific applications, such as cleaning (e.g. automobiles) or for aquariums.
+The simplest of these systems will typically use two chambers filled with the positively and negatively charged resins, which are responsible for the deionisation process.
+The output water contains far lower levels of dissolved minerals, which can otherwise result in noticeable spots when cleaning an automobile.

 Veolia Deionisers

-The Rapide Strata range of industrial deionisers from Veolia Water Technologies are high-purity water systems offering flow rates from 2.5 to a massive 60 cubic metres per hour.
+The Rapide Strata range from Veolia Water Technologies delivers high-purity deionised water with flow rates ranging from 2.5 to 60 cubic metres per hour, making it suitable for a wide variety of industrial applications.
 Regeneration downtime is minimised to just 30 to 45 minutes.
 Regeneration is the process by which the anion and cation resins are regenerated.
 The conductivity of the purified water is continuously monitored and includes an auto service shut-off and alarm facility.
 Typical applications include general industrial, pharmaceutical industries, food and beverage industries and more.

 Is it Safe to Drink Deionised Water?